Statistical inference on representational geometries: Results

 where $\sigma_i^2$ is the variance estimator of the bootstrap in simulated data set $i$ of the $N$ simulations.
 Ideally, we would like the bootstrap-estimated variance to match the true variance such that the RU is 1.

-To measure how well our analysis discriminates the different models (e.g. layers of a deep neural network), we use a signal-to-noise ratio (SNR).
+To measure how sensitive our analysis is to differences in model performance (e.g. comparing layers of a deep neural network), we define the model discriminability as a signal-to-noise ratio (SNR).
 The signal is the magnitude of model-performance differences, which is measured as the variance across models of their average of performance estimates across simulations.
 The noise is the nuisance variation, which includes subject and condition sample variation along with measurement noise.
 The noise is measured as the average across models of the variance of performance estimates across simulations.
 This results in the following formula, in which $\operatorname{Perf}_{i,m}$ is the performance of model $m$ of $M$ in repetition $i$ of $N$ repetitions of the simulation:

 A higher signal-to-noise ratio indicates greater sensitivity to differences in model performance: differences between models are larger relative to the variation of model-performance estimates over repeated simulations.
 Note that this measure does not depend on the accuracy of the bootstrap because the bootstrap estimates of the variances do not enter this statistic.
 The SNR exclusively measures how large differences between models are compared to the level of nuisance variation we simulate, which may include random sampling of conditions, subjects, or both (in addition to measurement noise).